IIIF/website/source/_posts/2018-07-03-newsletter.md

 As part of the inauguration, the National Library of Israel launched [a developers website][developers-israel] (currently Hebrew only, English is scheduled for 2018).

 ### Biblissima event in Paris
 On March 15, 2018, the Biblissima project organized on the Condorcet Campus (Paris) the first french-speaking outreach event dedicated to IIIF.
 It gathered between 150 and 170 people from about 70 different institutions in France, mostly from universities, research institutes and the cultural heritage sector.
 The afternoon begun with an overview of IIIF by Ben Albritton and Régis Robineau, followed by a series of lightning talks that showcased implementations and use cases in different contexts (Europeana, BnF and Gallica, manuscripts projects and museums use cases).
+The slide decks are available [on this webpage][biblissima-iiif] (see Presentations tab at the bottom).

 ### EuropeanaTech 2018
 On May 15-16 2018 Europeana gathered a significant part of the community of Digital Heritage innovators (nearly 300 of them) and locked them on a ship.
 The result were two outstanding days of presentations, panels and a lot of informal discussions and networking.
 Main topics included centralization vs. decentralization, Linked Open Data, Wikidata and of course IIIF, with a handful of presentations touching on the work of our community.
 For a summary of what happened you can read [this blog][europeana-blog] or dive straight into the [full programme and presentations online][europeanatech18].